atrasnajwan/good-night-api/README.md

 - Logging and monitoring system
 - CI on Github to automatic run test on PR
 - Scaling options
-    - Horizontal (add multiple server/instance)
+    - Horizontal (add multiple server/instance/DB if needed(master and slave approach))
-    - Vertical (increase size of the server/instance)
+    - Vertical (increase size of the server/instance/DB if needed)
     - Add load balancer
     - Autoscaling if needed